 LPG Bill.
 The LPG Bill, currently pending in the Philippine Congress, will mandate stricter standards on industry practices, which includes a proposal for a Cylinder Exchange Program and Cylinder Improvement Program.
-Senate has already passed their version on third reading, while the version from the House of Representatives is still awaiting submission and discussion in their plenary.
+The Bicameral Committee of the House of Representatives and the Senate have already approved the Conference Committee Report which will then be submitted to Malacañang for the President's signature.

 Executive Order No. 113 (2020): Temporarily Modifying the Rates of Import Duty on Crude Petroleum Oil and Refined Petroleum Products Under Section 1611 of Republic Act No. 10863, otherwise known as "The Customs Modernization and Tariff Act."
 Executive Order No. 113, which was signed by President Rodrigo R. Duterte on May 2, 2020, modified the import duty of petroleum from zero to 10%.
 Under this executive order, crude oil and finished petroleum products are subjected to an import duty of 10%.
 The modified rate will revert back to zero once the Bayanihan to Heal as One Act ceases to be in effect or as soon as the trigger price for international oil has been reached.
 Subsequently, the Bureau of Customs issued Customs Memorandum Circular (BOC MC) No. 125-2020 which serves as the implementing guidelines of this order, specifying date of effectivity by May 6, 2020.
-Rates were reverted back to zero on 24 June 2020, based on BOC MC- 128-2020.
+Rates were reverted back to zero on 24 June 2020, based on BOC MC-128-2020.